 Leimaus-leiri is a four-day orienteering camp for children between 8 and 16 years of age.
 The camp has been arranged since 1995.
 Youth Jukola (Nuorten Jukola) is a relay of seven legs for under 18-year-old orienteers, and it takes place in August.

-Orienteering clubs arrange fitness orienteering mainly from April to October.
-More precise information on these events can be found in Fitness orienteering calendar (Kuntorastikalenteri).
+Orienteering clubs arrange recreational orienteering mainly from April to October.
+More precise information on these events can be found in Rastilippu.

 Finnish Orienteering Federation publishes a magazine called Suunnistaja (Orienteer), which comes out 9 times a year.